Duszkek/microserviceAPI/README.md

 Migrations worked flawlessly until I had to switch to local SQL Server.
 Then they broke - I wrote information how to fix them inside this file below.
 There are some things that I would love to make work differently.
 Unfortunately some changes had to be made after I thought I was done with Microservice while I was doing the Xamarin Project part.
+Also I had to use CONVEYOR in order to make my local database accessible over the internet.

 Brief overview over the files used within this solution: